How to turn off Google Chromecast with 3 simple tips

 As a low powered device, the Chromecast doesn’t use much energy or data when in standby mode.
 Even when active, it still doesn’t use much power but can easily hog your bandwidth!
 So, there’s no real need to turn off your Google Chromecast.

-Of course, if you’re on a tight budget and are a metered connected or going away for a long time, then you might want to disable the dongle.
+Of course, if you’re on a tight budget, going away for a long time or using a mobile hotspot with your Chromecast, then you might want to disable the dongle.
 Don’t worry, it’s very easy to do so!

 Can I turn off Chromecast on my TV?